-- 1. Disconnect the speaker cable and display cable from the respective connectors on the system board. - 2.
-Unroute the wireless-antenna cable from the routing guides on the palm-rest and keyboard assembly. - 3.
-Remove the four screws (M2.5x5) that secure the display hinges to the palm-rest and keyboard assembly. - 4.
-Using a plastic scribe, lift the left and right hinges away from the palm-rest and keyboard assembly. - 5.
-Lift the palm-rest and keyboard assembly at an angle to free it from the hinges and remove it from the display assembly. - NOTE: The power-adapter port is secured in place by the right display hinge.
+- 4. Remove the four screws (M2.5x5) that secure the display hinges to the palm-rest and keyboard assembly. - 5.
+Using a plastic scribe, lift the left and right hinges away from the palm-rest and keyboard assembly. - 6.
+Lift the palm-rest and keyboard assembly at an angle to free it from the hinges and remove it from the display assembly.
+NOTE: For computers shipped with an aluminum chassis, the display assembly is a Hinge-Up Design (HUD) assembly and cannot be further disassembled once it is removed from the palm-rest and keyboard assembly.
+If any components in the display assembly are malfunctioning and are required to be replaced, replace the entire display assembly. - (i) NOTE: The power-adapter port is secured in place by the right display hinge.
 There is no screw, tape, or adhesives securing the power-adapter port to the palm-rest.
-As a result, technicians should take note of whether the power-adapter port has fallen out of the system during subsequent removal procedures.
+As a result, technicians should take note of whether the power-adapter port has fallen out of the computer during subsequent removal procedures.